-Science proves that The Unhappiness Cycle only intensifies the stressors.
+Science proves that The Negativity Cycle only intensifies the stressors.

 Consider this study from James Dillard at Penn State University and other researchers who studied pregnant women vulnerable to the Zika virus in the United States.
 Dillard and the other researchers found that women who tried to suppress their fears only experienced higher levels of fear later, which then prompted them to engage in more emotional suppression.
 It created an intensifying cycle which only caused them to escape life more and more.

 So what are Negative Defaults?
-Well, if you look at The Unhappiness Cycle, you’ll see that your Negative Defaults are . . .
+Well, if you look at The Negativity Cycle, you’ll see that your Negative Defaults are . . .

 - The typical thoughts you think that cause your negative emotion